 Nucleic acid–based methods are generally specific and highly sensitive and can be used for all categories of microbes.
 Results can be provided rapidly.
 Because each test typically is specific to a single organism, the clinician must know the diagnostic possibilities and request tests accordingly.
 For example, if a patient has symptoms suggesting influenza but the influenza season is over, doing a more general viral diagnostic test (eg, viral culture) rather than a specific flu test is better because another virus (eg, parainfluenza, adenovirus) may be the cause.

-Nucleic acid amplification techniques take tiny amounts of DNA or RNA, replicate them many times, and thus can detect minute traces of an organism in a specimen, avoiding the need for culture.
+Nucleic acid amplification techniques (NAAT) take tiny amounts of DNA or RNA, replicate them many times, and thus can detect minute traces of an organism in a specimen, avoiding the need for culture.
 These techniques are particularly useful for organisms that are difficult to culture or identify using other methods (eg, viruses, obligate intracellular pathogens, fungi, mycobacteria, some other bacteria) or that are present in low numbers.

 These tests may involve